region23/pavlenko.tech/README.md

 - `npm run generate-static` - Generate the static site
 - `npm run build` - Update the index and generate the static site
 - `npm run deploy` - Build, commit and push to GitHub (triggers automatic deployment)
+- `npm run test` - Run the test script to verify the functionality of all modules

 ## Configuration